Brian Boyle and Johnny Johnson Publish Case Study in American City & County on Siemens Settlement for City of Jackson

 “Rather than delivering increased revenue and savings, however, the new system cost the city millions in lost revenue and increased operating costs,” write Boyle and Johnson.

 Lightfoot sued Siemens on behalf of the City of Jackson in June 2019.
-Within six months, the firm secured a $90 million settlement that recovered the full cost of the water meter and billing system and also allowed Jackson to keep $25 million in improvements to its wastewater treatment system that were made as part of the project.
+Within six months, the firm secured a significant settlement that recovered the full cost of the water meter and billing system and also allowed Jackson to keep $25 million in improvements to its wastewater treatment system that were made as part of the project.

 In addition to discussing the lawsuit and settlement, the case study also outlines what other governments should know about energy performance or energy savings contracts before signing.